SoccerMaster: A Vision Foundation Model for Soccer Understanding: Pretraining Dataset

-We integrate automatically generated annotations with multiple existing soccer datasets to construct \textbf{SoccerFactory}, as detailed in Table~\ref{tab:dataset_composition}.
+As detailed in Tab.~\ref{tab:dataset_composition}, we integrate automatically generated annotations from \textbf{SoccerFactory} with multiple existing soccer datasets to construct a comprehensive, large-scale pretraining dataset.
 For spatial perception tasks, our pipeline processes main-camera clips from 500 matches in SoccerNet-v2~\cite{SoccerNetv2}.
 To ensure stable and comprehensive field coverage, we exclude broadcast views with incomplete visibility, such as replays, close-ups, and alternative angles.
 These automatically generated annotations are combined with manually annotated data from SoccerNet-GSR~\cite{SoccerNet-GSR}, where tracklet-level jersey number annotations are converted to frame-level labels using a legibility filter~\cite{JerseyNumber} to mitigate occlusion ambiguity.
 For semantic reasoning tasks, we incorporate large-scale videos~(sampled at 1FPS) from SoccerNet-v2~\cite{SoccerNetv2}, MatchTime~\cite{rao2024matchtimeautomaticsoccergame}, and SoccerReplay-1988~\cite{rao2025unisoccer}.
-Overall, \textbf{SoccerFactory} comprises about 7.45M frames across 248.3K video segments, with 2.75M frames for spatial perception and 4.71M frames for semantic reasoning, providing extensive coverage for unified pretraining across diverse soccer understanding tasks.
+Overall, our pretraining dataset comprises about 7.45M frames across 248.3K video segments, with 2.75M frames for spatial perception and 4.71M frames for semantic reasoning, providing extensive coverage for unified pretraining across diverse soccer understanding tasks.
 Further details regarding the data are provided in Sec.~\ref{sec:soccerfactory_dataset_construction} of the \textbf{Appendix}.